Planned Giving

 Bequests

-Suggested Language for Bequests: “I give [specify amount or property, percentage or residue] to Scenic Hudson, Inc., a not-for-profit corporation, chartered in the State of New York, located at One Civic Center Plaza, Poughkeepsie, NY 12601, for its general purposes.”
+Suggested Language for Bequests: “I give [specify amount or property, percentage or residue] to Scenic Hudson, Inc., a nonprofit corporation, chartered in the State of New York, located at 85 Civic Center Plaza, Suite 300, Poughkeepsie, NY 12601, for its general purposes.”

 If you’re planning to make Scenic Hudson one of your beneficiaries, we encourage you to tell us now.
 We can work with you or your advisors to make sure the bequest is planned and administered properly.
 It also gives us the opportunity to thank you and welcome you as a member of the Hudson River Stewards.
 Requests for anonymity are always respected.